0xtnpxsgt/rivalzcli/README.md

 wget https://raw.githubusercontent.com/0xtnpxsgt/rivalzcli/main/rivalzcli.sh && chmod +x rivalzcli.sh &&
 sed -i -e 's/\r$//' rivalzcli.sh && ./rivalzcli.sh
 ```
-- In the last part of the command execution, it will ask for your `wallet & Vps Info`, Here you need input the details manually)
+- In the last part of the command execution, it will ask for your `wallet & Vps Info`, Here you need to input the details manually)

 Step5: Dettached Screen
 ```bash